 - Better Business Bureau rating of A+

-- Auto loans for buyers who have low or no credit, or who have gone through bankruptcy or had a vehicle repossessed
+- Auto loans and refi for buyers who have low or no credit, or who have gone through bankruptcy or had a vehicle repossessed

 With higher gas prices than ever, getting affordable or free gasoline for your vehicle is critical.
 We compiled a list of 24 resources for getting free or reduced-cost gas, including vouchers from charities and government programs, discounts from gas stations and other retailers, and ways to earn money paid on gas cards.